Stability and Structure of Binary Metal Hydrides under Pressure, Electrochemical Potential and Combined

 Yttrium is expected to have a phase diagram similar to that of scandium, since it is in the same group of the periodic table and thus similar electronic structure.
 Yttrium hydrides have been considered for their very high superconducting critical temperatures up to 227 K and 243 K for \ce{YH6} and \ce{YH9} respectively at extreme pressures above 200 GPa\cite{kong_superconductivity_2021, snider_synthesis_2021}. \ce{YH3} has also been considered for uses in switchable mirrors\cite{nagengast_epitaxial_1999}.

-A refined \pp{} diagram for the yttrium hydride system building on previous work by Guan et al. is shown in \fref{fig:yh}\cite{guan_combining_2021}.
-There are two major differences to note between the phase diagram presented in this work and that by Guan et al. The first difference is that there is no \ce{YH9} at low pressure.
-This is more consistent with expectation as hydrogen ratios of 9 or more have never been observed without the application of $\sim$100 GPa of pressure in solids.
-This difference stems from how Guan et al. predicted the enthalpy of different compositions at fixed volumes, in this work, we ensure that the forces on the ions are completely relaxed to $<$0.01 eV/\AA{} while tracking the symmetry of the crystal before considering it stable.
-Without this constraint, or by only considering constant volume, there will be a tendency to find apparent superhydrides phases which are in fact lower hydrides suspended in a hydrogen fluid but without a fully relaxed unit cell.
-More robust treatment of dynamic stability, entropic and nuclear quantum effects is needed to resolve these issues as previously considered for lanthanum super hydrides \cite{kaneko_hydrogen_2011,liu_dynamics_2018} but is beyond the scope of this study.
-The second key difference is that we have added structural information to the phase diagram and we note any pressure-driven phase transitions in the phase diagram which were accounted for but not explicit in previous work.
+A refined \pp{} diagram for the yttrium hydride system building on previous work by Guan et al.\cite{guan_combining_2021} is shown in \fref{fig:yh}.
+There are two major differences to note between the phase diagram presented in this work and that by Guan et al. The first difference is that there is no YH9 at low pressure.
+In the work by Guan et al.\cite{guan_combining_2021}, all the structures from crystal structure prediction were considered as valid candidates.
+In this work, we exclude the structures with a broken metal lattice despite having lower enthalpy.
+A more robust prediction would be possible by the inclusion of entropic and nuclear quantum effects as previously considered for lanthanum super hydrides \cite{kaneko_hydrogen_2011,liu_dynamics_2018}, but is beyond the scope of this work.
+The second key difference is that we have added structural information to the phase diagram and we note any pressure-driven phase transitions in the phase diagram which were accounted for but not explicitly plotted in previous work.